Massively Parallel Algorithms for Small Subgraph Counting: Preliminaries

 \section{Preliminaries}

-\paragraph{Counting Duplicates} We make use of interval trees for certain parts of our paper to count the number of repeating elements in a sorted list, given bounded space per machine.
-We use the interval tree implementation given by~\cite{GSZ11} to obtain our interval tree implementation in the MPC model.
-We prove the following theorem in the MPC model using the interval tree implementation provided by~\cite{GSZ11}.
+\myparagraph{Counting Duplicates} We make use of interval trees for certain parts of our paper to count the number of repeating elements in a sorted list, given bounded space per machine.
+We use the interval tree implementation given by~\cite{GSZ11} to obtain our count duplicates algorithm in the MPC model.
+We prove the following theorem in the MPC model regarding our count duplicates tree implementation.
 The proofs of the following claims are given in \cref{sec:appendix-prelims}.

 \begin{theorem} Given a sorted list of $N$ elements implemented on processors where the space per processor is $S$ and the total space among all processors is $O(N)$, for each unique element in the list, we can compute the number of times it repeats in $O\left(\log_{S} N\right)$ communication rounds. \end{theorem}